cutting-room-floor/tilemill-reference-layer/readme.md

 # Reference Layer for TileMill

-This TileMill plugin adds MapBox Streets or a custom map as a reference layer to your TileMill projects.
+This TileMill plugin adds Mapbox Streets or a custom map as a reference layer to your TileMill projects.

 ## Installation